Hebereke's Popoon: Reception

 Hebereke's Popoon garnered generally favorable reception from critics.
 Computer and Video Gamess Ed Lawrence and Mark Patterson praised the game's graphics, sound, and playability.
 While reckoning that the single-player mode was tame, both Automatic and Patterson were fond of its head-to-head mode, noting the use of special attacks and fast speed on higher levels.
 Video Games Dirk Sauer felt mixed regarding the visuals and sound effects, but found both its music and gameplay to be addictive, the latter of which he noted for being initially difficult.
 Nintendo Magazine Systems Paul Davies and Andy McVittie lauded its stylish and colorful imagery, audio, and compelling playability, but both felt that the game was less fun in single-player.
 Superjuegos Javier Iturrioz commended the diverse music, and quality of the characters' voices.
 However, Iturrioz felt that it did not offer any novelty compared to Puyo Puyo and stated that its graphics, while colorful, were limited by the game's nature.
 Total!s Josse and Atko gave positive remarks to the audiovisual presentation, gameplay, and overall longevity, finding it to be more fun than Super Puyo Puyo.
 Writing for the German edition, Michael Anton criticized its lack of depth but praised it for being a nice alternative to Tetris with usual gaudy Japanese graphics.

 Games Worlds four reviewers compared the gameplay with Dr Robotnik's Mean Bean Machine.
 Nevertheless, they gave it an overall positive outlook.
 MAN!ACs Martin Gaksch regarded it to be a fun Columns clone, commending its different game modes but was annoyed at the lack of multiplayer variants.
 In contrast to the other critics, Mega Funs Götz Schmiedehause faulted the game for is visuals and audio.
-Play Times Ulf Schneider noted its difficulty level and limited options.
+Play Time's Ulf Schneider noted its difficulty level and limited options.
 Super Gamers three reviewers wrote that "Hebereke's Popoon relies more on chance than Super Puyo Puyo, which makes it just that crucial bit less satisfying."
 In 1995, Total! ranked the game as number 55 on its list of the top 100 SNES games, stating that it was "A bit like Kirby's Avalanche.
-If you like these puzzlers then it’s an absolute must."
+If you like these puzzlers then it's an absolute must."
 Hardcore Gaming 101s Federico Tiraboschi concurred with both Sauer and Schneider about the game's difficulty.